When Death Occurs

 If there is no pre-planning or pre-arrangements, the necessary funeral arrangements need to be made by the family, or the executor.
 These arrangements may include:

 - Scheduling the date, time and location of the visitation and the funeral service

 - Selecting if it is going to be a traditional burial, or cremation

 - Preparing an obituary

 - Arranging a cemetery plot

-A funeral director will you through all of the steps, and will help you plan a funeral that is memorable, and as unique as your loved one.
-Funeral services can be personalized.
-Every from the music, and the flowers to the food, and location can make a funeral more memorable, and help you and others in the grieving process.
+A funeral director will walk you through all the steps, and will help you plan a funeral that is memorable, and as unique as your loved one.
+Funeral services can be personalized, from the music and flowers, to the food and location which can make a funeral more memorable, and help you and others in the grieving process.